 Find out more about our plans for the future of RHS Garden Wisley

-When the RHS Herbarium moves into its new home in the National Centre for Horticultural Science and Learning, the specimen sheets will be housed in new heritage archival boxes, lined with acid-free paper, which will ensure they are stored in the best conditions possible.
-The new building will be able to accommodate up to 400,000 plant specimens representing the whole of the UK garden flora.
+When the RHS Herbarium moves into its new home in the National Centre for Horticultural Science and Learning, the specimens will be housed in new heritage archival boxes lined with acid free paper, which will ensure they are stored in the best conditions possible.